Childbirth in Japan: Locus of decision making power

 Doctors are often addressed as sensei in Japanese, significant because people with the title of sensei are typically not questioned.
 Other positions that share this title, e.g. teacher, professor, and priest are – as keepers of knowledge – traditionally obeyed.
 (Engel 1989) Patients who ask too many questions risk seeming offensive or irritating, and a good patient is a passive one.
 Consequently, mode of delivery is thought to be best decided by obstetricians, not by laboring women (Matsuoka & Hinokuma 2009) For example, requesting a cesarean without medical reason is perceived as unacceptable.

 The care provided by independent midwives at maternity homes or in home births is traditionally woman centered, the locus of decision-making power remains with the laboring woman.

 Location of birth

 In 2005, 51.5% of Japanese babies were born in hospitals, 47% in private physician-run clinics with fewer than nineteen beds, 1.0% in maternity homes, and 0.2% at home.

 Birth position

-Japanese women predominantly give birth in a semisitting position, though some literature suggest the lying down, lithotomy position, is still used.
+Japanese women predominantly give birth in a semi-sitting position, though some literature suggest the lying down, lithotomy position, is still used.